lsonnino/ambient-hue/README.md

 # Ambient Hue

 **Ambient Hue** is a real time average color synchronisation of your main screen and a [Philips Hue light](https://www2.meethue.com).
 It analyses your screen and sends the current color and brightness to a selected [Philips Hue lamp](https://www2.meethue.com) up to 10 times per second.
 You can configure the speed of the colour change and maximal brightness for your personal experience.

-# Sponsorship

-**Ambient Hue** is open source software.
-Ongoing development is made possible by generous contributions.

 # Documentation